-For the purpose of managing foreign currency risk, within defined constraints, the exposure to foreign currency can be varied from the strategic policy stated above.
+For the purpose of managing foreign currency risk, within defined constraints, the exposure to foreign currency can be varied from the strategic policy stated above, by Funds SA.

 (ii) Interest rate risk

 Interest rate risk is the risk that a movement in interest rates will cause the value of fixed interest securities to deviate from expectations.